pyspa/emacs-wasm-loader/README.md

 (wasm-loader/load "path/to/wasm-dir/")
 ```

-Use `wasm-loader/call` to call wasm.
+Use `wasm-loader/call` to run program on WASI.

 ```lisp
 ;; call hello.wasm
 (message (wasm-loader/call "hello" "test" "{ \"name\": \"WASM\" }"))
 ```

-## Emacs interface for WASM
+## Emacs interface for WASI

-Basically, stdio is used to communicate with WASM.
+Basically, stdio is used to communicate with program.

-To call wasm, use the function `wasm-loader/call`.
+To run on WASI, use the function `wasm-loader/call`.

 This function takes three arguments.